-The air source responds by sending the air source mode, supply air temperature, and outside air temperature.
 The air source verifies the mode by comparing its supply air temperature to the space temperature received through Linkage.
 See the air source documentation for operation and parameters used to verify its mode.
-This verification allows the VVT system to determine if the desired air source mode is actually being provided.
-For example, if the VVT Master sends a request for heating and the air source does not have heat or it's heat has failed, the air source's actual mode indicates that and its current mode is sent to the zones so that they can control accordingly.
+This verification determines if the desired air source mode is being provided.
+For example, if the VVT Master requests heating but the air source does not have heat or its heat has failed, the verification indicates this.
+The actual current mode is sent to the zones so that they can control accordingly.

-The system remains in that mode until all zones of that demand are satisfied or until the System Mode Reselect Timer (factory default is 30 minutes) causes a forced re-evaluation of the system.
-If there is no demand for the opposite mode, the reselect timer starts again and the current mode continues until all zones are satisfied or until the reselect timer expires, repeating the process.
-If there is a demand for the opposite mode, the VVT Master sends the reference zone's space temperature and setpoints to the air source and restarts the reselect timer.
-The air source re-evaluates its demand based on the new information and goes to the Vent mode until the new mode can be verified as described above.
-The amount of time this takes is determined by the air source's operating parameters.
+The system remains in that mode until all zones of that demand are satisfied or until the System Mode Reselect Timer (30 minute factory default) causes a forced re-evaluation of the system.
+If there is no demand for the opposite mode or the demand is smaller than the current mode, the reselect timer is reset to 30 and the current mode continues until all zones are satisfied or until the reselect timer expires, repeating the process.
+If there is a demand for the opposite mode, the VVT Master sends the new reference zone's space temperature and setpoints for the opposite mode to the air source and restarts the reselect timer.
+The air source re-evaluates this data and then attempts to provide the air required by the new information.
+The amount of time it takes to switch modes is determined by the air source's operating parameters.